chandanasy/DBMS_BusinessCases/README.md

+# Business Case Scenarios Data Models

-This Repository includes different business case scenarios and corresponding data models created to address business requirements.
+This repository includes different business case scenarios and corresponding data models created to address specific business requirements.
 The aim was to improve data management and analytics capabilities, leading to a more efficient query process and enhanced data integrity.

+---

 ## NYC Transit Business Case

 ### Overview
-This business case focuses on the New York City Subway system, with an emphasis on organizing and structuring data to improve operational efficiency and service analysis.
-The design employs a relational database model to capture intricate details of subway lines, stations, operations, and facilities.
+This business case focuses on the New York City Subway system.
+It aims to restructure data to improve operational efficiency and facilitate service analysis through a relational database model that captures details of subway lines, stations, operations, and facilities.

 ### Assumptions Made
-To address the complexities of the NYC Subway system and ensure a robust database design, the following assumptions have been made:
+Several assumptions underpin the database design for the NYC Subway system:

-- **CSY_TR (Train Line Data/Attributes):** Each train line has unique attributes, including line number/name, division, and operational years.
+- **Train Line Data/Attributes (CSY_TR):** Each train line has unique identifiers, divisions, and operational timelines.

-- **CSY_SS (Subway Station Data/Attributes):** Each subway station is identified by a unique name and address, associated with a specific borough and neighborhood.

-- **CSY_SOP (Subway Operations Data/Attributes):** Operations data captures details of train lines at subway stations, including arrival and departure times and service types (local/express/mixed).

-- **CSY_SF (Subway Station Facilities Data/Attributes):** Facilities at each station, such as elevators, escalators, restrooms, are recorded, with attributes indicating their availability (Yes/No).
+- **Subway Station Data/Attributes (CSY_SS):** Stations are uniquely defined by name and location, tied to boroughs and neighborhoods.
+- **Subway Operations Data/Attributes (CSY_SOP):** Details include train line, station, service times, and type.
+- **Subway Station Facilities Data/Attributes (CSY_SF):** Records facility availability at stations.

-- **CSY_TRSS (Associative Entity):** This associative table resolves the many-to-many relationship between train lines (CSY_TR) and subway stations (CSY_SS).
+- **Associative Entity (CSY_TRSS):** Resolves many-to-many relationships between train lines and stations.

 #### Specific Assumptions:

-a.
-Each station has a unique set of facilities.

-b.
-Missing arrival/departure times in operations data are handled programmatically, not within the database constraints.

-c.
-A one-to-one relationship exists between subway stations (CSY_SS) and their facilities (CSY_SF), assuming each station's set of facilities is unique.

-d.
-A many-to-many relationship is defined between train lines (CSY_TR) and subway stations (CSY_SS) — a train line can pass through multiple stations, and each station can serve multiple train lines.
+- Unique facilities per station.
+- Programmatic handling of missing time data.
+- One-to-one relationship for station facilities.
+- Many-to-many relationship for train lines and stations.

-e.
-One-to-many relationship from train lines (CSY_TR) to operations (CSY_SOP) — each train line can have multiple operations.
+- One-to-many relationships for train lines to operations and stations to operations.

-f.
-One-to-many relationship from subway stations (CSY_SS) to operations (CSY_SOP) — each station can have multiple operations.

-g.
-One-to-one relationship from subway stations (CSY_SS) to facilities (CSY_SF) — each station has a specific set of facilities.
+- One-to-one relationship from stations to facilities.

-### Model and SQL Code
+### Database Design
-The database schema, along with its constraints and relationships, is defined in the DDL code provided.
+The database schema, along with its constraints and relationships, is detailed in the provided DDL code.

+---

-# Uber Eats Database Design Project
+## Uber Eats Database Design Project

 ### Business Case
-Uber Eats has established itself in thousands of cities globally.
-The database design will encapsulate the various aspects of the service, including the couriers' information, customer details, restaurant data, and delivery transactions.
+The Uber Eats database design reflects the operational needs of an expansive food delivery service operating across multiple countries and thousands of cities.

-## Assumptions Made
+### Assumptions Made

-For the integrity and functionality of the database design, the following assumptions were made:

-### Courier Data (`CSY_COURIER`)
+The database design is predicated on the following assumptions:

+- **Courier Data (CSY_COURIER):** Personal and vehicle-related information of the courier is stored, with constraints on banking details to reflect standard sizes.
-- Couriers are characterized by their personal details and vehicle information.
+- **Customer Data (CSY_CUST):** Customers are identified by personal information and classified by type.
-- Bank account numbers are restricted to a size of 20 characters to accommodate variations in American bank accounts.
-- Bank routing numbers are set to a fixed size of 9 characters.

-### Customer Data (`CSY_CUST`)
-- Customers have attributes such as name, contact details, and type (Corporate or Individual).

-### Restaurant Data (`CSY_REST`)
-- Restaurants are defined by their name, contact information, and specialty.
+- **Restaurant Data (CSY_REST):** Restaurants are listed with contact details and specialties, with optional website URLs.
-- Phone numbers accommodate international dialing codes, hence set to a size of 12 characters.
-- Website URLs are optional.

-### Delivery Service Data (`CSY_DEL`)
-- Delivery details include timestamps, order amount, and payment information.
+- **Delivery Service Data (CSY_DEL):** Delivery transactions record detailed order and payment information.

-### Associative Table (`CSY_CC`)
-- This table resolves the many-to-many relationships between restaurants and delivery services.
+- **Associative Table (CSY_CC):** Manages many-to-many relationships between restaurants and delivery services.

 ### Entity Relationships
-- Each delivery order is associated with a single restaurant, courier, and customer.
+- Direct associations between delivery orders, restaurants, couriers, and customers.
-- Couriers, customers, and restaurants can have multiple delivery services associated with them.
+- One-to-many relationships are defined for couriers, customers, and restaurants with delivery services.
-- Couriers can deliver to many customers, and customers can receive deliveries from many couriers, represented by an associative table.
+- A many-to-many relationship exists between couriers and customers, facilitated by an associative table.

-## Database Design
+### Database Design

-The database schema includes entities, attributes, and relationships that reflect the above assumptions.
-The design is created using Oracle Data Modeler, which provides both logical and relational models.
-DDL code for the schema is included to facilitate the creation of the database according to the designed model.
+The database schema encapsulates entities, attributes, and relationships as per the assumptions.
+Oracle Data Modeler was used to create both logical and relational models.
+The DDL code provided enables the execution of the database schema as designed.

+---

+## Contributing
+Contributions to the repository are welcome.
+If you have suggestions for improving the database designs or adding new business cases, please submit a pull request with your proposed changes.

+## Usage Notes
+Please ensure compliance with all relevant data use policies and privacy considerations when applying these database designs in real-world applications.
+Detailed instructions for the database design process are included within the SQL scripts and model diagrams for each business case.